procf/colloids-setup/05-Analysis-Guide.md

 Now that we've successfully run a simple simulation, we can play around with it.

 ### Change simulation parameters
-1. Try reruning the simulation for different lengths (change N_timesteps) and then see how the simulation visually and quantitatively changes.
+1. Try reruning the simulation for different lengths of time (change N_timesteps) and then see how the simulation visually and quantitatively changes.

 2. Try rerunning the simulation for different system temperatures (change kT) and see how the simulation visually and quantitatively changes.

 ### Manipulate the particles:

-In addition to changing the simulation parameters we typically set, you can access the invidual particles in a simulation and change their parameters as well.
+In addition to changing overall simulation parameters, you can access the invidual particles in a simulation and change their parameters as well.

-For example, the particle-arch folder in waterDPD-sims contains a script where the position of particles in the center of the simulation are moved into a semi-circle, turning the initial configuration of the system into an arch shape.
+For example, the particle-arch folder in waterDPD-sims contains a script where the position of particles in the center of the simulation are moved into a semi-circle, turning the initial configuration of the system into an H-shaped arch.

 If you look at the script you'll see that after randomly distributing the particles in the simulation box for init.gsd, we access the particle positions and move them into the arch shape.

-If you run the simulation and open it's Equilibrium.gsd file in VMD, you will be able to see what this looks like.
+If you run the simulation and open it's H-Equilibrium.gsd file in VMD, you will be able to see what this looks like.

 This method can also be used to change other particle parameters, such as giving them an initial velocity.
 <br>